Philip Selznick

 Philip Selznick (January 8, 1919 – June 12, 2010) was an American organizational theorist, a professor of sociology and law at the University of California, Berkeley.
-A noted author in organizational theory, sociology of law and public administration, Selznick's work was groundbreaking in several fields in such books as The Moral Commonwealth, TVA and the Grass Roots, and Leadership in Administration.
+A noted author in organizational theory, sociology of law and public administration, Selznick's work was groundbreaking in several fields in such books as The Moral Commonwealth, TVA and the Grass Roots and Leadership in Administration.

 Career

 Selznick was born in Newark, New Jersey and earned a bachelor's degree from City College of New York in 1938.
-He received his PhD in sociology in 1947 from Columbia University.
+He received his MA in sociology from Columbia University in 1942, but his graduate studies were interrupted by military service during the World War II from 1943 to 1946, when he worked as a research analyst in the Philippines and Japan.
+After the war, Selznick finally received his PhD in sociology in 1947 from Columbia University.
+After his graduation, he joined University of California, Los Angeles as an assistant professor in sociology and worked there until 1952.
 He was on the faculty of the University of California, Berkeley, between 1952 and 1984, initially with the Department of Sociology and later with the School of Law as well.

 Major contributions

 Selznick was a major proponent of the neo-classical organizational theory movement starting in the 1930s.
 One of his most influential papers, entitled "Foundations of the Theory of Organization" (1948), laid out his major contributions to organization theory.